veerendrauppara/dice-game/README.md

-# dice game for biginners
+# dice game for ex